 Being a staple food in the diet, you may be wondering whether rice is good or bad for diabetes.
-Or if brown rice is better than white rice.
+Or if brown rice is better than white rice or basmati rice.

 These are great questions to ask, so let’s explore the answers together in detail now.